mileswatson/assorted-projects/README.md

 ## Evolution Simulator (Python)
 A library that can be used as a framework to simulate evolution, based entirely on an overarching reference to the work of Charles Darwin.
 "Finches" live on "Islands" which ".pressure()" the finches, before undergoing ".select()"-ion.

 Finches should be implimented by the user, but I have including the "NeuralNetwork(Finch)" class to represent numpy-based RNNs and a simple "Polynomial(Finch)" class too represent a polynomial.
+Sigmoid and Relu non-linear activation functions are available to use by default.

 Finches only have two criteria:
 1. They must have a ".react()" function, that takes in a numpy array of inputs, and returns a numpy array of responses.